 At STAGE 1 we react automatically.
 We may withdraw, dodge, become defensive, or attack.
-We are allowing our fear and/or anger to rule us.
+We are allowing our fear, frustration, and/or anger to rule us.
 We may even blame the other person for saying or doing the “wrong” thing.

 STAGE 2 comes when we begin to take responsibility for not just our reactions, but also our feelings.
 How?
 By asking ourselves, “What needs or values of mine are not being met when this thing happens?”
 Let’s call this “self empathy”.
 The thought process: That person called me a thing I don’t like.
-I wanted more understanding and consideration.
+I wanted more respect, understanding, or consideration.

 After practicing that self empathy, at some point we can move to STAGE 3 where we ask ourselves, “What might be going on for that other person to motivate them to say such a thing?”
 This is empathy for the other person.
 The thought process: That person called me a thing I don’t like.
 Why?
 Maybe she lashed out because she wanted more acceptance or appreciation for her ideas?

 With the practice/repetition of pausing to re-characterize similar situations as not being an attack, eventually, we react less and less often to harmless stimuli in a defensive manner.
 And the more we see ourselves reacting with peaceful curiosity to more situations, we appreciate the power that comes with knowing we are in control of all aspects of how we process stimuli.

 To put it simply: We are merely teaching our brain: Let’s not react defensively when we are not in danger.